Skip to main content

 4. Review Speed Configuration

 • If using Speed, check the TTL (Time to Live) settings and adjust them if needed.
-More details on Speed configuration can be found here.
+More details are available in How Speed Works.

 For Sellers